tess1o/geopulse/README.md

 **GPS Data Integration**

-- Works with OwnTracks (HTTP or MQTT), Overland and Dawarich tracking apps
+- Works with OwnTracks (HTTP or MQTT), Overland, Dawarich and HomeAssistant tracking apps
 - Real-time data sync with GPS tracking apps.
-- Manual import from Google Takeout, GPX files
+- Manual import from Google Timeline, GPX files

 **Timeline and Maps**

-- Automatic categorization of GPS data into stays and trips
+- Automatic categorization of GPS data into stays, trips and data gap when no GPS is available
 - Interactive maps showing your complete movement history
 - Immich integration to show your photos on the timeline map
 - Flexible date range viewing (single day to months of data)
-- Real-time location display for current day

 **Analytics**